mdh-planner/ECTSP/README.md

 |9|222007|

 *(Known Optimal Solution)

-**(The exact cost may vary a bit depending on the decimal rounding, error should not be larger than +-1)
+**(The exact cost may vary a bit depending on the decimal rounding, error should not be larger than +-1.
+I will try to provide the solution (tour) as well to avoid this issue.)

 ## Objective Function